 If you read our review for the Disney After Hours at Magic Kingdom, you know that the biggest selling point for this event is the very short wait times for the attractions.
 We’re happy to report that we experienced even no wait times at Animal Kingdom.
 All of the attraction we rode had no waits.
 The only time we waited longer than a few seconds was for Expedition Everest, but that was because we opted to wait for the front row.
 In fact, when we rode, there was only four of us on the train.
 We were in the front row and there was another couple in the back row!
 I also rode Dinosaur all alone and twice in a row (I didn’t have to get off).
 I could have kept going over and over again if I wanted to.

-For us, the biggest question of the night was how long the waits would be for Avatar Flight of Passage – Disney World’s most popular attraction right now.
-At 8:00 pm, just as the park was closing, the stated wait time for the ride was 160 minutes.
-However, at 8:30 pm, when the event opened, the event guests were allowed to enter the FastPass entrance and given priority.
-Paula, our friend over at DisneyOver50.com, told us that shortly after 8:30 pm, the wait for Flight of Passage was 18 minutes long for event guests.
+For us, the biggest question of the night was how long the waits would be for Avatar Flight of Passage.
+During the party we visited, just as the park was closing, the stated wait time for the ride was 160 minutes.
+However, when the event opened, the event guests were allowed to enter the FastPass entrance and given priority.
+Paula, our friend over at DisneyOver50.com, told us that shortly after the event began, the wait for Flight of Passage was 18 minutes long for event guests.
 However, when Chad rode it at 9:40 pm, he walked right on.
 He could have ridden this over and over again if he wanted to with zero wait.
 For many, that’s worth the price of admission right there.

 8 – An Event for Thrill Seekers

-Besides the characters, the other thing that is noticeably absent from this event are the animals.
+Another thing you won’t find is encounters with the animals.
 This is somewhat understandable.
 During normal hours in the evening, most of the animal attractions are closed.
-While the Safari can operate in the dark, during this event all of Africa is closed.
+While the Safari can operate in the dark, during this event, all of Africa is closed.
 We still recommend you enjoy Animal Kingdom during the day at some point on your trip.
 There is much to see and do in this special park that is not offered during the event.

 9 – Final Thoughts and Recommendations